DeVermoeideRaaf/Agilent_U1600/Battery_replacement.md

 * connector type: tbd.

 ## LFP replacement
+* six LFP cells 3S2P (3x 3.2V = 9.6V nominal voltage; 8.1V...10.8V range)
 * four LFP cells in series (4x 3.2V = 12.8V nominal voltage; 10.8V...14.4V range)
 * possible cell type: generic IFR18650 (about 2Ah)
 * BMS needed, balancer possible but not necessary
+* when using six cells the space for BMS PCB is very limited -> no standard PCB, developing own BMS PCB necessary
+* when using four cells there is space for a standard BMS PCB

 ## New LFP pack
 Modifying a pack was cheaper and easier than buying cells and BMS seperatly.